-The "CrossFit for Change" Program began in 2022 under the probation department with Probation Officer Courtney Cook overseeing and organizing operations.
-Designed to work with probationers to improve both mental and physical well-being, probation officers workout side by side with the youth participants.
-Probation officers mentor teens through group participation offering support and encouragement.
+The "CrossFit for Change" Program began in 2022 under the probation department, with Probation Officer Courtney Cook overseeing and organizing operations.
+Designed to help probationers improve their mental and physical well-being, the program involves probation officers working alongside the youth participants.
+Probation officers mentor teens through group participation, offering support and encouragement.

-The program was created in Mercer County, Ohio, and has spread to other courts throughout the country.
+The program was created in Mercer County, Ohio, and has spread to other courts nationwide.
 CrossFit has developed a training curriculum for their staff to work with delinquent/unruly youth and Juvenile Court Probation Officers to offer programming for youth to gain self-esteem, become physically fit, and learn healthy lifestyle options.

-The program had a 5% recidivism rate with total participation of 34 youth in 2023.
-15 youths successfully participating in the program were removed from probation upon completion of the CrossFit program.
-Youths are transported to and from the program by probation officers after school twice per week to participate.
-Healthy snacks are provided along with any necessary clothing including shoes and gym bags.
-Referrals are also made to local mental health providers for each youth to participate in counseling.
+The program had an 8% recidivism rate, with a total participation of 37 youth in 2024.
+Twenty-three youths completed, and 15 were removed from probation upon completing the CrossFit program.
+Youths are transported to and from the program by probation officers after school twice weekly to participate.
+Healthy snacks are provided along with any necessary clothing, including shoes and gym bags.
+Referrals are also made to local mental health providers so that each youth can participate in counseling.
 Youth learn to overcome obstacles and set goals through encouragement by both peers and adults around them.
 The program receives funding from the Belmont County Mental Health and Recovery Board.